 3. How old you are.

-Please visit the Department of Immigration and Border Protection website for more information about medical requirements, including a list of doctors in Africa who can undertake medical examinations on behalf of the Australian Government.
+Please visit the Department of Home Affairs website for more information about medical requirements, including a list of doctors in Africa who can undertake medical examinations on behalf of the Australian Government.

 If you already know that the visa you want to apply for requires a medical examination, you may also arrange to undertake your medical examination before you lodge.
 You will need to have a HAP ID number before you go to the doctor.
 For more information and obtaining a HAP ID: